oblinger/spotlight-commander/README-uf.md

 ## Variational Forms

-The format described above is called _Canonical Form_, and for any Uniform expression there is exactly one canonical form.
+The "uni"-form format above is called _Canonical Uniform_.
+For any Uniform expression it has exactly one canonical form.
 Like YAML, we include multiple surface forms in order that common types of data each have natural and beautiful textual forms.
-In considering the example below, keep in mind **_ALL_** of these surface forms map losslessly down to Canonical Uniform in the obvious way -- e.g. a recursive uniform expression.
+In considering the example below, keep in mind **_ALL_** of these surface forms map losslessly down to Canonical Uniform above in the obvious way:

-    \# Here is a motivating example showing the wide range of alternate surface forms possible in Uniform.
+    # Here is a motivating example showing the wide range of alternate surface forms possible in Uniform.
     ::Person
         name: 'Dan Oblinger
         # Indention can be used to indicate the end of an embedded object